GabrielJuliao/install-k8s-ubuntu/README.md

 4. **Initialize Control Plane**:
    - After running the script, it will prompt to initialize a control plane if desired.
    - Follow post-installation instructions provided by the script after initializing the control plane.

-## Configuration Variables

-You can configure the versions of the installed packeges by changing the variables at the beginning of the script (`install.sh`).

-- `KUBERNETES_VERSION`: Version of Kubernetes to install.
-- `CONTAINERD_VERSION`: Version of containerd (container runtime).
-- `RUNC_VERSION`: Version of runc (container runtime dependency).
-- `CNI_VERSION`: Version of CNI (Container Network Interface).
-- `POD_NETWORK_CIDR`: Pod network CIDR for Kubernetes cluster.
-- `WEAVE_NETWORK_VERSION`: Version of Weave Network to be installed.

 ## Script Details